-\\special note:\\ this provision is consistent with the definition of "Upset" as codified in Regulation 61.2(114).
+special note: this provision is consistent with the definition of "Upset" as codified in Regulation 61.2(113).
 However, the Colorado regulatory definition of upset is less stringent than the federal code of regulations, which restricts the use of an upset defense to noncompliance with technology-based permit effluent limitations only.
-Colorado's regulatory definition of bypass is less stringent than the requirements of the federal Clean Water Act.
+Colorado's regulatory definition of upset is less stringent than the requirements of the federal Clean Water Act.